intershop/helm-charts/charts/pwa/README.md

       repository: intershophub/icm-webadapter
 ```

-## NGinx cache prefetch
+## NGINX Cache Prefetch

-The prefetch job is implemented as `wget` in recursive spider mode with level limit 0.
-This means it is following all links it found in the initial requested page.
-The link to that first page will be created by the given helm chart values.
-Since one PWA deployment can host several sites you can provide prefetch config values as array items.
+The prefetch job is implemented as `wget` in recursive spider mode with level limit `0`.
+This means that it follows all the links it finds in the first requested page.
+The link to the first page is created by the given Helm chart values.
+Since one PWA deployment can host multiple sites, you can provide prefetch config values as array items.

 Example: